lyndsaywylie/Project-2/README.md

 ***Lynds***

 Data was read in through CSV files in Jupyter Notebook.
-Rows with not applicable data were dropped and columns were renamed.
+I used Google Trends as my data source with a date range of 01-01-2012 to 12-06-2022.
+Rows with inapplicable data were dropped and columns were renamed.
 Next I connected to Postgresql and inserted 3 tables (diets_df, fitness_apps_df and gym_membership_df).
 In PgAdmin I renamed the columns again to differentiate the datasets before the triple join.
 With the triple join I created a new table called google_trends_sql.

 ***Stefanie***